florianjosefreheis/30-seconds-of-ruby/README.md

 ### Ruby's Benchmark

 The Benchmark module provides methods to measure and report the time used to execute Ruby code.
 This report shows the user CPU time, system CPU time, the sum of the user and system CPU times, and the elapsed real time.
 The unit of time is seconds.
-Consider following example:
+Consider the following example:

 ```ruby
 require 'benchmark'